You are currently viewing Webinar Event Team Roles

 Handle Questions

-Somebody on your team, who could be the same person supporting interactivity, should also be handling questions.
-As things are happening in the large chat room that might be flying through with different topics, questions, and suggestions, you’ll need somebody on your team to pick and choose the best of those questions and give them directly to your presenters and hosts when they’re ready to entertain questions.
+Someone on your team, potentially the same person supporting interactivity, should also handle questions during the webinar.
+As the chat room fills with various topics, questions, and suggestions, this team member will need to select the most relevant questions and pass them to the presenters and hosts when they’re ready to address them.

 Close Event